Xt-Editor/Xt-Editor-Xt-Core/README.md

 ## History

 I started work on Xtensis when I got tired of the current tooling for text editing.
-I felt a new contenter was necessary that took inspiration from everything else.
+I felt a new contender was necessary that took inspiration from everything else, and turned them into a versatile idea.

 (Xtensis was previously known as Slacs.
 It was changed to prevent ambiguity with Slack.)